cloudflare/cloudflare-docs/products/access/src/content/learning/json-web-tokens.md

 ---
-title: "Access with JSON Web Tokens"
-hidden: false
-weight: 6
+order: 6
 ---

+# Access with JSON Web Tokens

 Cloudflare Access uses JSON Web Tokens (JWTs), and their contents, to confirm a user’s identity before allowing or denying access to sensitive resources.
 Cloudflare securely creates these tokens through the OAUTH or SAML integration between Cloudflare Access and the configured identity provider.